iarna/abraxas/README.md

 Warnings from the worker will be emitted as `warn` events with a single string argument containing the warning.

-Status updates from the worker will be emitted as `status` events with the same arguments as the result of the
+Status updates from the worker will be emitted as `status` events with percentage completion as the argument.

 Using a task as a promise will result in the promise being resolved with the concatenated value of the stream.
 Exceptions and job failures will result